Aliko Dangote plans to sell 10% stake in refinery on NGX

-Africa’s richest man, Aliko Dangote, has announced plans to sell between five and 10 percent of the Dangote Petroleum Refinery’s shares on the Nigerian Exchange (NGX) Limited within the next year.
+Chairman of Dangote Petroleum Refinery, Aliko Dangote, has announced plans to sell between five and 10 per cent of the refinery’s shares on the Nigerian Exchange (NGX) Limited within the next one year.

-Speaking in an interview with S&P Global on October 20, Dangote said the move would follow the same path taken by other Dangote Group subsidiaries listed on the stock market, such as Dangote Cement and Dangote Sugar Refinery.
+Speaking in an interview with S&P Global, Dangote said the move would follow the same path taken by other Dangote Group subsidiaries listed on the stock market, such as Dangote Cement and Dangote Sugar Refinery.

 “We don’t want to keep more than 65%-70%,” Dangote said, adding that the refinery shares would be offered gradually, depending on investor demand and market conditions.

-The billionaire industrialist revealed that the group is also exploring strategic partnerships with Middle Eastern investors to fund the refinery’s expansion and support a new petrochemicals project in China.
+Dangote also revealed that the group is exploring strategic partnerships with investors from the Middle East to fund the refinery’s expansion and support a new petrochemicals project in China.

-“Our business concept is going to change.
-Now, instead of being 100 percent Dangote-owned, we’ll have other partners,” he stated.
+He stated: “Our business concept is going to change.
+Now, instead of being 100 percent Dangote-owned, we’ll have other partners.”

 Dangote also hinted at a possible increase in the Nigerian National Petroleum Company (NNPC) Limited’s stake in the refinery.